skellis46/slipbox/literature notes/Bridle - Ways of Being.md

 - when attention is governed by machines it is attuned to the nanosecond and the breadth of a beam of light; make it difficult to think of others operating at different scales of time and geography
 - phenology concerned with appearance of things in temporal sense
 - phenological mismatch - e.g. our dependence on antagonistic, machinic imaginings of time
-- ecology seeks to find connections between all things -- [[artistic research and ecosystems]] ^2568db
+- ecology seeks to find connections between all things -- [[ecosystemic practice-research (for the benefit of others)]] ^2568db
 - mention of The Overstory science fiction story about aliens landing on Earth who have completely different temporal way of being: they see us as frozen statues
 - _circumnutation_ is to bend or move around in an irregular circle or ellipse
 - nutation is "a mode of expansion which is not reactive, muscular, and domineering, but gentle, expansive and generative.
 It is through their own attentiveness to their environment that plants have obtained the world."[@bridle-2022-ways n.pag.]